ragnar48h/Curiosity-Book-App/README.md

 4. Create Notes, with features like Adding Tags to track important Highlights/Notes.

 ## Steps to Start
 Feel free to pull and use the app.
-Use the following steps:
+Run the following commands:

 ```javascript
 npm install